tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/ga-query-syntax.md

 ## Clauses

+### Search span clause

-**Search span clause** is used to filter built-in Timestamp property of event to a given interval.
-Start of the interval is inclusive.
-End of the interval is exclusive.
+A **search span clause** is used to filter built-in **Timestamp** property of event to a given interval.
+The start of the interval is inclusive.
+The end of the interval is exclusive.

 ```JSON
 {